Skip to main content

 Extensions of our custom automation

-Exchanging 1ml each time may not be enough, so we add volume to the published_settings.
-Now, from the UI, we can dynamically adjust the volume.
+Exchanging 1ml each time may not be enough, so the example includes exchange_volume_ml in published_settings.
+Since it is settable, the UI or MQTT can dynamically adjust the volume while the automation is running.

 Using latest_growth_rate